 5. Remember your audience

 What kind of diners do you get at your restaurant?
-Remember that half of the point of dressing up for Halloween at your restaurant is to make conversation with tables and boost your tips—so the costume has to be appropriate and relevant to your diners.
+Remember that half of the point of dressing up for Halloween at your restaurant is to make conversation with tables and boost your restaurant profit margins—so the costume has to be appropriate and relevant to your diners.
 If you go too obscure, you won’t get the tipping benefit out of people liking your costume.
 If you’re working in a family-friendly place and you go too gory, you’ll likely be reprimanded and have a few angry parents neglecting to tip.

 6. Respect the restaurant’s brand